 However, if you want to look like a fitness model, or you are not getting your desired results ‘eating ad libitum’ you may need to track your food until you start moving towards your goals.

 Performance/weight on the bar

 Being stronger will improve your metabolic health, insulin sensitivity and ability to burn fat more effectively.
-Having more lean muscle mass will ensure you burn both glucose and fat more efficiently.
+Having more muscle mass will ensure you burn both glucose and fat more efficiently.
 Lean muscle mass is a crucial predictor of longevity.